tusharmath/ioc/README.md

     .extends(A) // Inheritence
     .resolveAs(function(q){
         //q: instance of Q
-        //Really powerful when you want to do something everytime its required })
+        //Really powerful when you want to do something everytime its injected })
     .asSingleton() //Default: Transient

 ioc = new Injector();
-ioc.provideFor(Q, {a: 100}); //Useful for mocking classes var q = ioc.get(Q); //Instantiate Q
+ioc.provideFor(Q, QMocked); //Useful for mocking classes var q = ioc.get(Q); //Instantiate Q
 ```